-On December 22, 2023, the Ministry of Health declared a public health emergency due to cVDPV2 following confirmed cases in Yambio.
+- On December 22, 2023, the Ministry of Health declared a public health emergency due to cVDPV2 following confirmed cases in Yambio.
 There was no new cVDPV2/VDPV2 isolate detected/reported in the week.
-Cumulatively, laboratory-confirmed cVDPV2 and VDPV2 isolates remained 27 and 9 respectively.
-The latest and last cVDPV2 was from an environmental isolate whose sample collection

-- In the latest and last nOPV2 vaccination response (4th response round), 3,663,497 children were reached with at least 99% administrative coverage attained in all states.
+Cumulatively, laboratory-confirmed cVDPV2 and VDPV2 isolates remained 27 and 9, respectively.
+The latest and last cVDPV2 was from an environmental isolate whose sample collection date was 3rd December 2024 from Amarat collection site in Juba, Central Equatoria state.
+However, the latest PV2 isolate (pending sequencing for genetic characterization) was from a sample collected at Roton on 25 Feb 2025 - In the latest and last nOPV2 vaccination response (4th response round), 3,663,497 children were reached with at least 99% administrative coverage attained in all states.
 This fourth response round saw 181,595 children receive their first dose of nOPV2 (not fully protected against type 2 Polio).
 Support supervision increased from 1,648 in the 3rd round to 2,151 in the fourth round.
 In turn, the LQA survey results showed an increase in quality, with 65% (26 of 40 counties) passing the test compared to 48% (19 of the 40 counties sampled) in the previous 3rd round.
 Tambura and Nagero counties which were the last to start their fourth round nOPV2 SIAs on 29th March successfully completed on the 1st April 2025. - nOPV2 Vaccine monitoring and Accountability wastage monitoring indicates that the fourth round had a rate of 5.22% compared to 8.9% in R3.
-Note that this was the lowest rate even when compared to Round 2 and 1 where it was 8.90% and 5.93% respectively. - In 2025, a cumulative total of 110 AFP cases were detected in 59 counties.
-This brings the non-polio AFP rate to 1.43 per 100,000 children under 15 years and a stool adequacy rate remained 96%.
+Note that this was the lowest rate even when compared to Round 2 and 1 where it was 8.90% and 5.93% respectively. - In 2025, a cumulative total of 128 AFP cases were detected in 63 counties.
+This brings the non-polio AFP rate to 1.43 per 100,000 children under 15 years and a stool adequacy rate remained 88%.
 Thanks to the nOPV2 campaign associated active search for AFP cases which saw Epidemiological weeks 7-9 report the most number since the year begun.
 Notably in 2024, the non-polio AFP rate was 5.96 per 100,000 and the stool adequacy rate was 94%.
 Maintaining high AFP detection rates remains a challenge due to funding constraints and the evolving security situation in the country.